Nutrition

 Antioxidants to reduce oxidative stress

-Intense exercise increases the production of free radicals, which can cause oxidative stress, which is an imbalance between the excess production of free radicals and the body's ability to neutralize them with antioxidants.
+Intense exercise increases the production of free radicals, which can cause oxidative stress, an imbalance between the excessive production of free radicals and the body's ability to neutralize them with antioxidants.

 What diet for muscle development?